 There are solutions, of course.
 The most obvious of those within the bounds of electoral politics would be to swap FPTP voting for proportional representation (PR), like most democracies in the world already use.
 Australia made the switch in 1948 and New Zealand in 1998; and both had fully functioning multi-party democracies within a few years as a result.
 It won’t eliminate the congressional gangs of course, but it at least increases the number of gangs and forces them to be a bit more responsive since it’s easier to start a new party and make it viable.

 Countries with PR have healthier and more democratic governments that more accurately reflect public opinion and (not coincidentally) have higher voter turnout rates.
 Within the bounds of electoral politics, PR is the only viable path for change.

-Unfortunately, in America the need for a constitutional amendment to make that change – not to mention opposition from both major parties – makes that change impossible to win through electoral means.
 Which means that the only remaining option to win democracy is to go outside the electoral system.

 How can we actually get change?